 Whisk well to combine.

-Next add in the creamed corn, thawed whole corn kernels, crushed cracker crumbs [1 sleeve = 1 cup give or take] and season with 1 teaspoon kosher salt and 1/4 teaspoon black pepper.
+To the egg mixture, add in the creamed corn, (thawed if f frozen) whole sweet corn kernels, crushed cracker crumbs (about 26 crackers) and season with 1 teaspoon kosher salt and 1/4 teaspoon black pepper.

 Switch over to a rubber spatula to combine the scalloped corn casserole ingredients.